Quincy, Edmund, b. 1903 d. 1997

 There are also black and white photographs of Quincy, his parents, other relatives, and friends.

 Biographical/Historical Note: Edmund Quincy (1903-1997) was a painter working in France, Italy, and Boston, Mass.

-The papers were donated to the Archives of American Art in 2011 by Hirschl & Adler.
+The papers were donated to the Archives of American Art in 2011 and 2014 by Hirschl & Adler.